The 1960's - Part Two

 Russ Dent on 2 wheels!

 I’ve a great deal of respect for riders like Russ Dent; they gave a lot to the sport without getting much of the glory.
 Russ is often to be seen at re-unions and other functions, I last saw him late 2005 at the Sunderland Re-union.
-Russ is just as much a Sunderland man as a Newcastle man having spent most of his riding days within Tyne & Wear side.
+Russ is just as much a Sunderland man as a Newcastle man having spent most of his riding days within Tyne & Wear sides.

 Brian Brett